kktse/kktse.github.io/_posts/2021-09-25-re71r-255-40-r17-tire-static-footprints.markdown

 | **Vertical load** [lbs]      | -500, -800, -1000, -1200, -1400 |

-A wide range of inflation pressures are selected to reflect the needs of various cars based on our observations at local autocross and lapping events.
+A wide range of inflation pressures are selected to reflect the needs of different cars based on our observations at local autocross and lapping events.
 A set of footprints are presented to demonstrate the influence of inflation pressure.

 ![inflation pressure sweep](/assets/images/2021-09-25/bridgstone-re71r-255-40-R17-pressure-sweep.png)

 The choice of inclination angles is fixed based on the capabilities of the test fixture.
-You can see how the inclination angle affects the tire footprint in the inclination angle sweep shown below.
+You can see how the inclination angle affects the tire footprint in the sweep shown below.

 ![inclination angle sweep](/assets/images/2021-09-25/bridgstone-re71r-255-40-R17-inclination-angle-sweep.png)

-To focus the study in the most interesting operation regions of the tire, we chose a series of vertical loads close to the maximum testing limit.
+To focus the study in the most interesting operating regions of the tire, we chose a set of vertical loads near the maximum testing limit.
 Vertical loads from -1400 lbs to -800 lbs are tested in 200 lb increments.
 An additional condition of -500 lbs is added to capture the contact patch phenomenon when the tire is unloaded.

 ![vertical load sweep](/assets/images/2021-09-25/bridgstone-re71r-255-40-R17-vertical-load-sweep.png)

-In total, 75 unique ink block prints were obtained as part of this study.
+In total, 75 unique ink block prints were obtained for this study.

 ## Analysis